Predictive-Quantum-Simulations-Group/Raman-modes-and-phonon-lifetimes-in-2H-Si_Ge/README.md

 The workflow followed is:

 1. Perform self-consistent field (SCF) calculation.
-2. Usiing the QERaman package,
+2. Using the QERaman package,
  a.
 Compute the bands calculation using bands_mat.x utility to obtain the electron-photon matrix elements.
  b.
 Compute phonon properties using ph_mat.x for the electron-phonon matrix elements
  c.
 Evaluate Raman tensor using raman.x.